KieranLR/neural-robots-explore/README.md

 I haven't even added in the win condition yet!
 If you have any suggestions, questions, comments, etc..
 Please feel free to let me know.

+### Important Notes

+You will want to die if you don't have a reasonable IDE if you do any work in Javascript for this project If you still have access to a .edu email, you can get access to JetBrains WebStorm, which is probably the best option for Javascript IDE's these day.

+If you don't, there is no need to worry.
+Visual Studio Code is free, and is a completely reasonable option for working in Javascript.
+Atom, is a nice open source free IDE you may have used before, that also can work with Javascript.